 Note: If you need to create another task in rapid succession, just click Create and add new.

-For the project managers of the world, you can select a colleague from the top-right corner while in Solo view to see all their tasks or create new ones, if need be:
+For the project managers of the world, you can choose to assign tasks to multiple users or, while in solo view, select a colleague from the top-right corner to see all their tasks and create new ones, if need be: